gyllstromk/Flask-WhooshAlchemy/doc/index.rst

     results = BlogPost.query.whoosh_search('cool')

 This will return all ``BlogPost`` instances in which at least one indexed field (i.e., 'title' or 'content') is a text match to the query.
 Results are ranked according to their relevance score, with the best match appearing first when iterating.
-The result of this call is a ``sqlalchemy.orm.Query`` object, so you can chain other SQL operations.
+The result of this call is a (subclass of) :class:`sqlalchemy.orm.query.Query` object, so you can chain other SQL operations.
 For example:

 ::

     two_days_ago = datetime.date.today() - datetime.timedelta(2)
+    recent_matches = BlogPost.query.whoosh_search('first').filter(
-    recent_matches = BlogPost.query.whoosh_search('first').filter(BlogPost.created >= two_days_ago)
+        BlogPost.created >= two_days_ago)

 Or, in alternative (likely slower) order:

 ::

+    recent_matches = BlogPost.query.filter(
-    recent_matches = BlogPost.query.filter(BlogPost.created >= two_days_ago).whoosh_search('first')
+        BlogPost.created >= two_days_ago).whoosh_search('first')

 We can limit results:

 ::

+    # get 2 best results:
-    results = BlogPost.query.whoosh_search('cool', limit=2)  # only top two results returned
+    results = BlogPost.query.whoosh_search('cool', limit=2)

 By default, the search is executed on all of the indexed fields as an OR conjunction.
 For example, if a model has 'title' and 'content' indicated as ``__searchable__``, a query will be checked against both fields, returning any instance whose title or content are a content match for the query.
 To specify particular fields to be checked, populate the ``fields`` parameter with the desired fields: